khubaibul/learning-platform-client/README.md

 - Express
 - Node js
 - Tailwind (As CSS Framework)
-- DaisyUI (As Tailwind Library
+- DaisyUI (As Tailwind Library)
 - FontAwesome + FlatIcons (As Icon Package)
 - React-To-PDF (As PDF Downloader)
 - React Router Dom (For SPA)
+- Animated Video In Hero Section